-While auburn is sometimes considered a cool-toned color because of its slight blue undertones, auburn can be worn either cool or warm depending on your chosen shade.
-If you want to go warm, opt for an auburn shade with coppery, golden undertones.
+While auburn is traditionally considered a cool-toned color because of its slight blue undertones, auburn can be worn either cool or warm, depending on your chosen shade.
+Opt for an auburn shade with coppery, golden undertones if you want to go warm.
 If you’re more into cool tones, stick with the deeper shades with purple undertones.

 What skin tone looks good with auburn hair?

 Since auburn ranges in shades from light to dark and cool to warm, it can be customized to flatter any skin tone.
 If you have a cool complexion, ask your colorist for an auburn hue with cool undertones.
 For those with warm undertones in their skin, auburn shades with warm, copper undertones will work best.